stefanschramm/retroload/MACHINES.md

     L 1000 108F
     J 1000

 The monitor image does not change while loading.
 The sound can be heared on the TV when using the HF cable.
 After successful loading, the `#`-prompt is displayed.

+**Headersave**

+Headersave (.z80) files have an additional header containing the record name, start address, end address and entry address.
+To load these files, the Headersave program needs to exist in memory (either in ROM or loaded from tape).

+Headersave (e.g. `C.HEADERSAVE 5.95.z80`) can be loaded using `L 3C00 3FFF` and initialized by `J 3FEE`.
+Then .z80 files can be loaded using the `@L` command.

+As an alternative, RetroLoad allows removing the Headersave header using the `--noheadersave` option to allow the usage of standard monitor commands.
+Then the load and end addresses need to be specified manually to the `L` command and the entry address to the `J`command.

 # ZX 81